jvineis/TYPHA-HOT-SPOT-16S/Oligotyping-README.md

 ## Visualization with Phyloseq:

 #### 1. Edit the final output matrix file "MATRIX-COUNT.txt" produced by oligotyping.
 This file needs to be transposed so the header contains the sample names and each row begins with the oligotyping id.
-See example file "MATRIX-COUNT-PHYLOSEQ.txt"
+See example file "Methanosarcina-matrix-count-phyloseq.txt"

 #### 2. As we did above with Anvi'o, you will need the NODE-HITS-WITH-TAX file for taxonomy for each of the representative sequences.
 This uses the vsearch command.
 Then convert the file using the python script.